Course Title: Software Engineering Principles and Practice 1

 Course Description

-This course will be taken in first semester of the 3rd year by students enrolled in the Bachelor of Applied Science (Software Engineering) program.
-It will complement the concurrent studies being undertaken by students in their cooperative work placement course and focuses on a number key aspects of their work placement including: to gain familiarity with the trends and practices of software development in industry: to gain an appreciation of the professional aspects associated with software engineering, to reflect on the work placement and to put their experiences into the context of their personal growth.
+This course complements Approved Industry Experience 1 and focuses on several key aspects of your work placement to gain familiarity with the trends and practices of your program in industry; to gain an appreciation of the professional aspects associated with your program; to reflect on the work placement and to place your experiences into the context of your personal growth.

 Objectives/Learning Outcomes/Capability Development